-What determines the success of such a lawsuit?
+What Determines the Success of Such a Lawsuit?

-In some cases, the liable company will try to tamper with the evidence.
+In most cases, the liable company will try to tamper with the evidence.
 For example, they might ask to buy the product from you.
 Make sure that you do not lose the product as it will determine whether you will fly high or fall flat.
 An experienced lawyer will ensure that the product is subjected to several tests to identify the flaws.

 What Proof Do I Need to Win a Defective Liability Case?